byStrange/strange-js/README.md

 	<div :sm:small :md:big .container></div>
 ```
 `:mediaKey:className`
 as you thought if screen size matches small `sm` size `small` class will be added or if screen size matches medium `md` big class will be added.
 I think this will be useful when you want to use css power.
-Those media sizes were shown [above](https://github.com/byStrange/strange-js#media-sizes)
+Those media sizes were shown [above](https://github.com/byStrange/strange-js#media-sizes).
+BUT responsive class names haven't added yet to the product version.
+Now you can only use this feature in test version.
+It means you can't compile responsive classes you can only use in the browser based [core.js](https://cdn.jsdelivr.net/gh/byStrange/strange-js/js/core.js)

 It is my first library on `javascript` 😭.
 It is clear that there are lots of mistakes.